Skip to main content

 Each member receives one scheduled payout

-On their assigned round, each participant receives the full pool as a lump sum.
+On their assigned round, each member receives the full cohort contribution amount as a lump sum.
 This is not a loan.
-It is collectively-pooled capital — distributed on a pre-agreed schedule with no repayment obligation.
+It is community capital distributed on a pre agreed schedule with no loan, interest, or repayment obligation.

 06